-2018 Fall Dashboard Graduation Rate by Year
+2019 Fall Dashboard Graduation Rate by Year

-2017 2018
+2018 2019

-95% graduated 92.6% graduated
+92.7 95.3

 - 1. The Dashboard revealed that we had an increased in the number of students with disabilities graduating from Samohi.
 The increase was 2%. - 2.
 Our two biggest subgroups had a decline in the number of students graduating.
 African Americans declined 3.9% and our Hispanic students declined 4.3%. - 3.
 The school had an overall decline of 2.4% of students graduating.